Tutorial: Discover servers running on Hyper-V with Azure Migrate: Discovery and assessment

-This tutorial shows you how to discover on-premises Hyper-V virtual machines (VMs) with the Azure Migrate: Server Assessment tool, using a lightweight Azure Migrate appliance.
-You deploy the appliance as a Hyper-V VM, to continuously discover machine and performance metadata.
+This tutorial shows you how to discover on-premises servers on Hyper-V hosts with the Azure Migrate: Discovery and assessment tool, using a lightweight Azure Migrate appliance.
+You deploy the appliance as a server on Hyper-V host, to continuously discover machine and performance metadata.

 In this tutorial, you learn how to:

 - Set up an Azure account

 Tutorials show the quickest path for trying out a scenario, and use default options.

 If you don't have an Azure subscription, create a free account before you begin.

 Before you start this tutorial, check you have these prerequisites in place.

 |Hyper-V host||Hyper-V hosts on which servers are located can be standalone, or in a cluster.

 The host must be running Windows Server 2019, Windows Server 2016, or Windows Server 2012 R2.

 Verify inbound connections are allowed on WinRM port 5985 (HTTP), so that the appliance can connect to pull server metadata and performance data, using a Common Information Model (CIM) session.